 Mixing & Mastering Engineer

 I’m an audio engineer and audiophile totalling 18 years experience recording and mixing music.

 Mixing and mastering services that give you the radio-ready result you’ve been searching for.

 I believe that all independent bands and artists should have the same broadcast quality releases as major label artists.
-You deserve a genuine, professional record-making experience, with releases that sound expensive AF.
-Releases that make you proud and thrill your fans.
+You deserve a genuine, professional record-making experience, with releases that sound expensive A.F.
+My job is to give you just that.

 It was a fantastic experience mixing music at the BBC in London for nearly 7 years.
 I worked with artists across all genres although now, my expertise is rock, post-punk, indie and alternative music.
 At the BBC’s Maida Vale Studios, I worked on hundreds of sessions for Radio 1, Radio 2, 1Xtra, and 6 Music, developing my skills by assisting the best audio engineers in the business.

 In total, I’ve accumulated nearly 18 years recording and mixing experience and I’m exhausted…no just kidding!
 I love what I do and want to help you get to the next stage in your career.
 You need kick-arse professional mixes that get you noticed by the people who matter and I have the experience to give that to you.

 My Story (grab a coffee...)

 I grew up in a pub in West Yorkshire in the north of England.
 My Mum was a popular cabaret singer in the 60’s and music featured big in my life because of her.
 Dad was an electrical engineer and set up and maintained her PA and drove her to gigs.